vespa-engine/vespa/README-dev-on-docker.md

 ### Build and deploy a test app

 Any Vespa application or sample app can be built on the host system.
-Assuming it has been, deploy as follows in the container:
+Here we will deploy the `basic-search` sample app which does not require building:

-    $ cd <path-to-application-root>
+    $ cd /apps/basic-search
-    $ /opt/vespa/bin/vespa-deploy prepare target/application
+    $ /opt/vespa/bin/vespa-deploy prepare src/main/application
     $ /opt/vespa/bin/vespa-deploy activate

 You should now be able to query Vespa from the host system.